antismash/documentation/docs/modules/clusterblast.md

 It is normal to have multiple genes hitting for some types of genes (e.g. modular systems such as NRPS or Type I PKS clusters).

+As gene hits are not required to be 100% identity and query genes may hit multiple reference genes, all genes having a match is not a guarantee that the region is exactly the same.
+In the case of KnownClusterBlast, this also means that there is no guarantee that the compound(s) recorded for that MIBiG entry will be produced by the region.

+Even if 100% of genes have a hit for a reference, it may be less relevant than a lower similarity.
+Some cluster types, e.g. NRPS clusters, may only need a few aminos changed in gene translations to have a completely different product.

+In all cases, manual verification is required before assuming that the region produces the same compound as the reference.

 ### Ranking system

 Reference areas are sorted based on an empirical similarity score and then,